sifuHK/rasc/2025.8.3/README.md

 if __name__ == '__main__':# Windows must write the main function, Linux and MacOS do not need to write the main function
     # Pass in the command file
     scf = CardFlow('./inst.txt')
     # There are 11 steps in total: 1.
-Read data, 2.
+Read datas, 2.
 Equal frequency binning, 3.
 Variable pre-filtering, 4.
 Monotonicity suggestion, 5.
 Optimal binning, 6.
 WOE conversion, 7.
 Variable filtering, 8.
 Modeling, 9.
 Generate scorecard, 10.
 Output model report, 11.
 Develop rejection inference scorecard
-    scf.start(start_step=1,end_step=11)# will automatically give the score card + the score card for rejection inference
+    scf.start(start_step=1,end_step=11)# will automatically give the score card + the score card of rejection inference

     # You can stop at any step, as follows:
-    scf.start(start_step=1,end_step=10)#No scorecard will be developed for rejection inference scf.start(start_step=1,end_step=9)#No model report will be output
+    scf.start(start_step=1,end_step=10)#No scorecard of rejection inference will be developed scf.start(start_step=1,end_step=9)#No model report will be output

-    # If the results of the run have not been modified, there is no need to run again.
+    # If the results of the run are not modified, there is no need to run again.
 As shown below, steps 1-4 that have been run will be automatically loaded (will not be affected by restarting the computer)
     scf.start(start_step=5,end_step=8)

     # You can also omit start_step and end_step, abbreviated as: